lukezbihlyj/vdf-parser/readme.md

 # VDF Parser

 An open-source VDF parser for Valve's proprietary format used in Source games.
 This package is 100% tested and available for use in any project under the MIT license.
+The parser currently supports all features of VDF, including:

+- Arbitrary whitespace, including tab characters and spaces.
+- Comments, which will be ignored during parsing.
+- Escaped strings, allowing backslash escaping inside strings for both keys and values.
+- Nested arrays, using recursion.

 ## Installation